UK bargain-break tips, including hotels from £25/night and cheap holiday-cottage deals

 - Check hotels' terms and opt for fully flexible bookings.
 Look for hotels where you pay at the hotel and can cancel for free (often as late as 24 to 48 hours before your stay starts).
 Even if cancelling your booking isn't free, some have an option to pay slightly more for a fully flexible booking.
 Weigh this up against how much you'd lose if you couldn't go – these days, it could be worth paying.
 See Cheap Hotels for full info and how to bag the best deals.

 - Center Parcs is reopening its doors – cut the cost.
-After closing due to coronavirus, Center Parcs has announced it's reopening all of its UK sites from Monday 13 July.
-Bear in mind that a few things have changed, such as the swimming complex currently being closed and many restaurants being delivery-only.
+After closing due to coronavirus, Center Parcs has reopened all of its UK sites.
+Bear in mind that a few things have changed, such as check-in times and there are fewer activities on offer.
 Our 16 Center Parcs Tips guide has full details of the changes and ways to cut the cost.

 The main things you'll need to check on your car are: